aptech/docs/docs/plotsetxgridpen.rst

     // Set grid to on the major X-axis ticks only plotSetXGrid(&myPlot, "major");

-    // Set grid line to be 2 px and black plotSetXGridPen(&myPlot, 2, "Black");
+    // Set grid line to be 0.5 px, black, and dashed plotSetXGridPen(&myPlot, 0.5, "Black", 2);

     // Create a scatter plot of random data plotScatter(myPlot, seqa(1, 1, 10 ), rndn(10, 1));